phytec/doc-bsp-yocto/source/bsp/imx9/imx91-93/head.rst

 .. include:: ../../imx-common/development/standalone_build_preface.rsti

 .. warning::
-   Using the SDK on older host distributions (e.g., Ubuntu 20.04 LTS) with Scarthgap NXP-based BSPs can cause issues when building U-Boot or Linux kernel tools for host use.
+   Using the SDK on older host distributions (e.g., Ubuntu 20.04 LTS) with Walnascar NXP-based BSPs can cause issues when building U-Boot or Linux kernel tools for host use.
 If you encounter an "undefined reference" error, a workaround is to prepend the host's binutils to the PATH.